auslie/ZipBOOOOM/README.md

 # ZipBOOOOM
 457MB Splitted .txt merged into a zip. (experimental)

-Download Facts.... .zip to see your PC act like a koala
+Download Facts.... .zip and Extract to see your PC act like a koala